MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxloggingoptions.md

-﻿---
+---
-Description: 'The FaxLoggingOptions configuration object is used by a fax client application to access and configure the event logging categories and the activity logging options that the fax service is using.' ms.assetid: '438e4e89-88c9-431d-b774-98e65cf57064'
+Description: The FaxLoggingOptions configuration object is used by a fax client application to access and configure the event logging categories and the activity logging options that the fax service is using. ms.assetid: 438e4e89-88c9-431d-b774-98e65cf57064
 title: FaxLoggingOptions object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxLoggingOptions object